-The Alamo chapter of the Us TOO Prostate Cancer Education and Support network meets monthly to provide educational opportunities and a time for you to connect with other patients, survivors and caregivers affected by prostate cancer.
+The Alamo chapter of the Us TOO Prostate Cancer Education and Support network meets monthly to provide educational opportunities and a time for you to connect with other patients, survivors, and caregivers affected by prostate cancer.
 The group is facilitated by volunteer leaders.

 Will prostate cancer treatment affect my bladder function be affected?

 Urinary incontinence or bladder leakage is a potential side effect of prostate cancer treatment.
-Thanks precision of newer treatment techniques such as robotic surgery and IMRT, the incidence of incontinence is lower that it was in the past, and most men do not experience incontinence after their initial recovery.
+Thanks to the precision of newer treatment techniques such as robotic surgery and IMRT, the incidence of incontinence is lower than it was in the past, and most men do not experience incontinence after their initial recovery.
 For men who do face incontinence, treatment options ranging from pelvic floor physical therapy to corrective surgery exist.

 Will my sex life be affected by prostate cancer treatment?

 Erectile dysfunction is a potential side effect of prostate cancer treatment.
-If your erection quality before treatment was good, you may regain to your pre-treatment functionality.
+If your erection quality before treatment was good, you may regain your pre-treatment functionality.
 If your erection quality was poor prior to treatment, returning to your pre-treatment functionality is less likely and you may require treatment for ED.

 What is penile rehabilitation?

 During prostate surgery, the nerves that control erections may be damaged.
 While the nerves regenerate, your surgeon will offer strategies to increase blood flow to the penis keep the tissue elastic and healthy.
 He or she may prescribe erectile dysfunction medications or the use of a vacuum erection device starting four weeks after surgery.